TDD is a pretty simple idea, you write your tests before you write any code and you write just enough code to make that failing test pass.

 - You must not write more production code than is sufficient to make the currently failing test pass.

-Lately I’ve been playing quite a lot of chess, however, I’m pretty shite.
+Lately, I’ve been playing quite a lot of chess, however, I’m pretty shite.
 I thought, what better way to learn the game than to code it?
-And whilst I’m at it I’ll give that TDD lark a good stab.
+And whilst I’m at it I won’t write a single line of code without utilising TDD.

 All the code I wrote is open-source and can be found on my GitHub.

 Creating the tiles